cakephp/docs/en/appendices/3-4-migration-guide.rst

 * Database Schema reflection now treats unknown column types as ``string`` and not ``text``.
 A visible impact of this is that FormHelper will generate text inputs instead of textarea elements for unknown column types.
+* ``AuthComponent`` no longer stores the flash messages it creates under the 'auth' key.
+They are now rendered with the 'error' template under the 'default' flash message key.
+This simplifies using ``AuthComponent``.

 Collection
 ==========